Kgkkjjj/OS/README.md

 - `src/boot.asm` – Multiboot entry point that sets up a stack and jumps to `kernel_main`.
 - `src/kernel.c` – Initializes subsystems and enters the main loop.
-- `src/terminal.c` – Simple video memory output demonstrating a terminal placeholder.
+- `src/terminal.c` – Minimal VGA text terminal with a counter updated in the main loop.
-- `src/text_editor.c` – Stub for future text editor functionality.
+- `src/text_editor.c` – Prints a message indicating the text editor is ready.
-- `src/web_browser.c` – Stub for future web browser functionality.
+- `src/web_browser.c` – Prints a message indicating the web browser loaded.
-- `src/gui.c` – Stub for GUI initialization.
+- `src/gui.c` – Prints a message indicating the GUI is initialized.
-- Additional stub modules under `src/` provide placeholders for systems such as memory management, scheduling, drivers, networking, logging and more.
 - `linker.ld` – Linker script placing sections at the 1 MB mark for a flat kernel.

 This code is not a full operating system but a simple foundation for experimentation.